 Overall, these experiments resulted in twenty usability evaluation sessions.
 The participants, twelve male and eight female, were all students from the Faculty of Sciences of the University of Lisbon, from different courses and curricula.
 No participant was visually impaired.
-In order to evaluate the different features and usage possibilities, three different evaluation scenarios were considered: in the first scenario, all input and output modalities were available to the participants, which were free to choose how to interact with the application: in a second scenario, the only allowed input modality were voice commands, but the output was still done using visual and audio modalities; in the last scenario, the interaction was exclusively done through audio channels.
+In order to evaluate the different features and usage possibilities, three different evaluation scenarios were considered: in the first scenario, all input and output modalities were available for the participants, who were free to choose how to interact with the application; in a second scenario, the only input modality allowed was voice command, but the output was still done using visual and audio modalities; in the last scenario, the interaction was exclusively done through audio channels.
 In this way, it was possible to evaluate multiple usage scenarios and compare modalities.
-This one semester project gave the blind students the opportunity to experience the different design stages and to be involved in usability evaluation sessions, in addition to raising the awareness to the accessibility problems.